gubbeakash3-hash/healthcare-analytics-project/README.md

 * Lab test result analysis (Normal vs Abnormal)
 * Revenue and treatment cost analysis

+## What I Did in the Project

+* Designed and developed a Healthcare Analytics Dashboard to analyze hospital data
+* Collected and worked with datasets containing patient, doctor, visit, and lab test information
+* Performed data cleaning and preprocessing to handle missing values and inconsistencies
+* Wrote SQL queries to calculate key performance indicators (KPIs) such as total patients, visits, revenue, and follow-up rate
+* Built interactive dashboards using Excel, Power BI, and Tableau for data visualization
+* Created visualizations like bar charts, pie charts, and line charts to identify trends and patterns
+* Analyzed patient demographics, diagnosis trends, and lab test results to generate insights
+* Evaluated doctor workload by calculating average patients per doctor
+* Derived business insights to support better healthcare decision-making

+## Challenges Faced in Project

+* Handling raw healthcare data with missing and inconsistent values
+* Understanding relationships between multiple tables (patients, doctors, visits, lab tests)
+* Writing accurate SQL queries for KPIs like follow-up rate, revenue, and doctor workload
+* Designing dashboards that are clear and not overloaded with too many visuals
+* Choosing the right visualizations to represent healthcare insights effectively
+* Managing large datasets in Excel and Power BI without performance issues
+## How I Solved Them

+* Cleaned and transformed data using Excel and SQL (handled null values, duplicates)
+* Created proper relationships between tables for accurate analysis
+* Used aggregate functions and grouping in SQL to calculate KPIs correctly
+* Focused on simple and meaningful dashboard design instead of adding too many visuals
+* Selected appropriate charts (bar, pie, line) based on data type
+* Optimized data handling by reducing unnecessary columns and improving queries

 ## How to Use

 1. Download files from the "files" folder